George Floyd protests in Minneapolis–Saint Paul: Burning of the third precinct police station

-Surrounded by an unruly crowd of about 1,000 people, the station burned until the early morning hours of May 29 when firefighting crews reached the area and eventually extinguished fires.
+Surrounded by a crowd of about 1,000 people, the station burned until the early morning hours of May 29 when firefighting crews reached the area and eventually extinguished fires.
 The several-hundred-member contingent of state patrol and National Guard troops on the ground in Minneapolis that night primarily escorted fire trucks and protected a Federal Reserve building and areas of downtown Minneapolis.
 Walz later remarked that the city had not given directions specifying where to deploy troops as the violence escalated on East Lake Street.
 State officials also remarked that the city's decision to abandon the precinct station was a misjudgment, allowing demonstrators to create a situation of "absolute chaos", in the words of Walz.

+The burning of the police station was one of the vividest images of the unrest spreading across the nation.
+Several days later, a Monmouth University Polling Institute poll found that 54 percent of Americans thought that the burning of the precinct building was justified.

 Inhalation death of Oscar Lee Stewart Jr.

 As the intensity of demonstrations increased the night of May 28, dozens of businesses were looted and set on fire on East Lake Street in Minneapolis near the city's third police precinct station.
 Looters broke into the Minnehaha Lake Wine & Spirits liquor store across the street from the police station, passed out bottles to the crowd, and then set the store on fire.
 Looters broke into the nearby Max It Pawn store on East Lake Street.
-Montez T. Lee Jr. of Rochester, Minnesota, poured liquid accelerant around the shop and lit it on fire.
+Montez Terriel Lee Jr. of Rochester, Minnesota, poured liquid accelerant around the shop and lit it on fire.
 Bystanders discovered that a person—later revealed as Oscar Lee Stewart Jr. of Burnsville, Minnesota—was trapped inside the building, but were unable to help guide him out after frantically removing some plywood from windows and shining flashlights inside.
 Fire crews that arrived later found the building too unstable for a rescue operation into the structure.
 Stewart became the second person to die during the riots as he succumbed to inhalation and burn injuries.
 His remains were left in a pile of rubble and were not recovered until nearly two months later.
+Lee was convicted of arson in federal court in 2022 and sentenced to 10 years in prison.